-According to reports, Margaret DeWeese-Boyd, an assistant professor of sociology at Gordon College, recently filed a complaint with the Massachusetts Commission Against Discrimination, claiming that she had been denied a promotion because of her criticism of the school’s policy over the past four years.
+According to reports, Margaret DeWeese-Boyd, an associate professor of sociology at Gordon College, recently filed a complaint with the Massachusetts Commission Against Discrimination, claiming that she had been denied a promotion because of her criticism of the school’s policy over the past four years.

 Gordon College, which according to its website, aims to “deepen the faith [of students] by integrating Christian beliefs and practice into all aspects of [the] educational experience,” prohibits sexual activity outside of marriage in its Life and Conduct Statement—including between those of the same sex.

 The school also holds to the scriptural position that God created the woman for the man, as outlined in the book of Genesis.

 “The Gordon community is expected to refrain from any sexual intercourse—heterosexual or homosexual; premarital or extramarital—outside of the marriage covenant,” an explanation of the college’s policy on homosexuality reads.

 Gordon notes that its lifestyle statement does not refer to those that struggle with attractions to those of the same sex, but only prohibits engaging in homosexual behavior.
 The school’s policies also forbid drunkenness, profanity, blasphemy, lying and other behaviors that are contrary to biblical law.

 DeWeese-Boyd has specifically been a vocal opponent of the college’s policy on homosexuality, and has organized training sessions and events surrounding homosexual rights.
 The faculty Senate had recommended that she be promoted, but in February, Gordon College President D. Michael Lindsay declined to upgrade the associate professor to a full teaching position.